roxmer/bibbox-documentation/docs/technical.md

 # About this guide

 This guide serves as a technical documentation for BIBBOX developers.
-It is used for documenting the under-the-hood functionality and explain how everything works and how to debug common problems.
+It is used for documenting the under-the-hood functionality, explain how everything works and how to debug common problems.

 # Vagrant/Puppet Installer